• Skip to primary navigation

 My original plan was to run a ?round table? style of blog post – raise the questions and then have a mix of views as the responses.
 However, the answers I received back were all excellent, and showed why social media is the mix of interesting people and views that it is.
 So, I decided individual posts would be far more effective in an on-going series of interviews.

-Sharing his views today is Adam Gainer, a Public Relations intern at Subudhi Consulting Group, a boutique PR agency in Richmond, VA.
-My sincere thanks to Adam for taking the time to reply and share his views.
-To connect with Adam, or find out more about him, please visit his blog Trying to Keep Up With an Ever-Changing World.
+Sharing his views today is John Easton, founder of Eastonsweb Multimedia, a new media company helping businesses attract the best customers through the use of video, web and multimedia tools.
+My sincere thanks to John for taking the time to reply and share his views.
+To connect with John, or find out more about him, please visit his blog Customer Flypaper.

 If someone was to ask you for your definition of social media, what would it be?